thenewdarling/CurseOfStrahd/Player Creations/Jeremiah Lore/Jeremiah Backstory.md

 I don't have enough to get me anywhere and you know it.
 Maybe, but I could maybe sell an artif-
 I'm not going to steal an-
-No, keep your voice down, I just meant that you have Nold's stuff right...
+No, keep your voice down, I just meant that you have [[Nold]]'s stuff right...
 Well he had a ring he would never have sold...

 It's 3 Silver to Malazan my good sir, you'll be bunking with a few others mind.
 I don't mind thank you.